How to save money on tax in Australia

 • Costs associated with managing your tax affairs: Such as paying your accountant to prepare your tax return.

-• The expense must be related to your job.
+• The expense must directly relate to earning income.

 The Commonwealth Government offers a range of tax offsets to help make tax time more affordable for certain people.
-They are available for:
+They change from year to year, but may be available for:

 • low income earners